Group fairness in dynamic refugee assignment: Algorithm with Distribution-Dependent Vanishing Regret

-Our modification (Algorithm \ref{algo:bpc}), which we term \textsc{Amplified Bid Price Control} or \textsc{ABP} as a shorthand, explicitly captures these fairness concerns by introducing group-dependent score amplifiers.
+Our modification (Algorithm \ref{algo:bpc}), which we term \textsc{Amplified Bid Price Control} (\textsc{ABP}), explicitly captures these fairness concerns by introducing group-dependent score amplifiers.
 In particular, the scores of each case are first scaled by their group's amplifier and are then additively adjusted by the opportunity cost of each potential assignment.
 These amplifiers help direct resources towards groups that need them the most in order to satisfy their minimum requirements.
 For example, a group that is likely to have a loose fairness constraint in \ref{eq:outcome-benchmark} would have a small amplifier and be assigned based on the tradeoff between $w_{t,j}$ and the locations' opportunity cost.
 To formalize the above intuition, we denote by $\mu^\star_j$ and $\lambda^\star_g$ the opportunity cost of location $j\in \set{M}$ and the amplifier of group $g\in \Sgro$, respectively.
-These quantities are initially instantiated (see line~\ref{algoline:set-lagra-multi} in Algorithm~\ref{algo:bpc}); we elaborate on this instantiation below. \textsc{ABP} wants to assign case $t$ to the location breaking ties in favor of the smallest index.\footnote{Note, however, that under our assumption of continuous scores, tie-breaking almost surely does not occur.} That said, if this location has no capacity, the final assignment $J^{\ABP}(t)$ is a location with the most remaining capacity.
+These quantities are initially instantiated (see line~\ref{algoline:set-lagra-multi} in Algorithm~\ref{algo:bpc}); we elaborate on this instantiation below.

+\textsc{ABP} wants to assign case $t$ to the location $J^{\BP}(t)\triangleq \arg\max_{j \in \Sloc} (1+\lambda_{g(t)}^{\star})w_{t,j} - \mu_j^{\star}$ with the highest adjusted score, breaking ties arbitrarily.\footnote{Note, however, that under our assumption of continuous scores, tie-breaking almost surely does not occur.} If $J^{\BP}(t)$ has no capacity, the final assignment $J^{\ABP}(t)$ is an arbitrary location with remaining capacity.
+For our numerical results, we select the location with the highest adjusted score among locations with remaining capacity (see Appendix~\ref{app:emp-setup}).

 We now expand on the instantiation of $\boldsymbol{\mu}^\star,\boldsymbol{\lambda}^\star$.
 The problem without fairness constraints aims to find an assignment ${\boldsymbol{z}}\in{\mathcal{Z}}$ that maximizes $\sum_{t \in [T]}\sum_{j \in \Sloc} w_{t,j}z_{t,j}$.
 The classical \textsc{Bid Price Control} computes opportunity costs $\boldsymbol{\mu}^\star$ by solving its Lagrangian relaxation over the fractional assignments without capacity constraints, i.e., the polytope $\widehat{\mathcal{Z}} \triangleq \{\widehat{\boldsymbol{z}}\in[0,1]^{T\times M} \colon \sum_{j \in \Sloc} \widehat{z}_{t,j} = 1 \forall t\}$: where $\mu_j \geq 0$ is the Lagrange multiplier associated with the capacity constraint for location $j$.
 For any vector $\boldsymbol{\mu}\geq 0$, $L(\boldsymbol{\mu})$ upper bounds the original objective.\footnote{This is because every $\tilde{\boldsymbol{z}} \in \tilde{\set{Z}}$ is also an element of $\widehat{\mathcal{Z}}$ as $\widehat{\mathcal{Z}}$ relaxes the capacity constraints; hence, when evaluating $\tilde{\boldsymbol{z}} \in \tilde{\set{Z}}$ for the optimization problem in $L(\boldsymbol{\mu})$, this only adds a non-negative component to the original objective.} \textsc{BP} selects Lagrange multipliers $\boldsymbol{\mu}^\star \in \arg\min_{\boldsymbol{\mu} \in \mathbb{R}_+^{M}} \expect{L(\boldsymbol{\mu})}$ that give the tightest upper bound in expectation.
 For each case $t$, the optimal $\widehat{\boldsymbol{z}}$ in the inner maximization of $L(\boldsymbol{\mu}^\star)$ chooses the location $j$ that maximizes $w_{t,j} - \mu^\star_j$.
 This matches the intuition that the multiplier $\mu^\star_j$ is the opportunity cost associated with location $j$.